 Jonathan Bachman: Up to that point, the protests in Baton Rouge were very peaceful.
 People are very angry, but at that point, they had not turned to violence.
-However, later that night there was an incident were an officer lost teeth after being hit with an object.
+However, later that night there was an incident where an officer lost teeth after being hit with an object.

 I never felt like I was in danger.
 The demonstrations were peaceful.
 Reuters sent me to a hostile training course earlier this year.
 I learned a lot from the course.
-It taught me to how to constantly be aware of the situation and your surroundings.
+It taught me how to constantly be aware of the situation and your surroundings.